dwchiang/laravel-on-aws-ecs-workshops/section-02/README.md

 ❯ cdk destroy
 ```

-You can double check if all the resources are cleaned up by visiting CloudFormation service in your AWS Management Console with the same AWS Region you assigned in AWS CLI.
+- [ ] Check: You can double check if all the resources are cleaned up by visiting CloudFormation service in your AWS Management Console with the same AWS Region you assigned in AWS CLI.

-[TODO] Clean up ECR repo
+- [ ] Check: If you are not going to continue the following sections of this workshop, please remember to remove the docker images in your ECR by logging into your AWS Management Console > ECR.

 # Reference

 - Study Notes: [Amazon Elastic Container Service (Amazon ECS)](https://www.ernestchiang.com/en/notes/aws/ecs/)
 - Study Notes: [AWS Cloud Development Kit (AWS CDK)](https://www.ernestchiang.com/en/notes/aws/cdk/)
+- If you don't know your AWS Account ID, use this AWS CLI command: `aws sts get-caller-identity`.